Analytics & BI

 Visual Analytics

-Tableau works well for visual analytics when you want a practical balance of high control and medium execution.
+Use Tableau for visual analytics when you want medium execution, medium ease of use, and high output quality.

 Business Reporting

-Choose Tableau for business reporting when you need medium delivery and medium ease of use.
+Use Tableau for business reporting when you want medium execution, medium ease of use, and high output quality.

 Data Visualization